Why do we Need Packaging?

 Age group: 5-11 years old

-Difficulty level: ● ○ ○ (easy)
+Difficulty level: ● ● ○ (medium)

 Why do we need packaging?

 Unfortunately, many examples of packaging contain single use plastic, and of the 7 billion tons of plastic waste generated so far, only 10% has been recycled.
-We need this to change so why not learn from nature and look at how nature provides natural packaging?
+We need this to change!
+So why not learn from nature and look at how nature provides natural packaging?

 This experiment shows how you can use natural packaging materials to protect a delicate object, such as an egg or a water bomb.
 It can easily be adapted by using a range of packaging materials but please only use materials found in nature!